idobbins-archive/DCT-19264165-6bb2-4de9-b3b1-156c1791bcf2/README.md

 `./dct -c {path to infile} -d {degree} -p {p-value}`

-The cli arguments are defined  below:
+The cli arguments are defined  below, all are reqired:

     CLI Arguments: